Poetry of Sappho

 Sappho was an ancient Greek lyric poet from the island of Lesbos.
 She is believed to have written around 10,000 lines of poetry, only a small fraction of which survives.
 Only one poem is known to be complete; in some cases as little as a single word survives.

+In the ancient world, the standard edition of Sappho's poetry was compiled by scholars in Alexandria in the third or second century BC.
+This comprised eight or nine books of her poetry, probably grouping poems in the same metre.
+Manuscripts of Sappho's poetry continued to be produced into the seventh century AD, but by the ninth century her work appears to have been lost, known only indirectly through quotation in other sources.
 Modern editions of Sappho's poetry are the product of centuries of scholarship, first compiling quotations from surviving ancient works, and from the late 19th century rediscovering her works preserved on fragments of ancient papyri and parchment.
 Along with the poems which can be attributed with confidence to Sappho, a small number of surviving fragments in her Aeolic dialect may be by either her or her contemporary Alcaeus.
 Modern editions of Sappho also collect ancient "testimonia" which discuss Sappho's life and works.